 Ski Hotham

-Mount Hotham skiing and snowboarding is serviced by 12 lifts and a couple of magic carpets.
-All the chair lifts are non-detachable and move rather slowly.
-As to expected, in stormy conditions some of the lifts have to go on wind-hold, yet a few of the main lifts are well positioned against the prevailing winds such that they can generally continue to operate in foul weather.
+Mount Hotham skiing and snowboarding is serviced by 11 main lifts and three surface conveyors for novices.
+All 9 chair lifts are non-detachable and move at a nice 'conversation pace'!
+As to be expected, in stormy conditions some of the lifts have to go on wind-hold, yet a few of the main lifts are well positioned against the prevailing winds such that they can generally continue to operate in foul weather.
+One T-bar, the Drift is situated out wide on Australia Drift and is a favourite for the race trainers, whilst the other major surface tow is located 11km away at the associated Dinner Plain.

 Lift Tickets